-N-above contours have been developed and are now being applied by strategic planners to complement the ANEF metric and provide an additional communication and planning tool.
+N-above contours have been developed and are now being applied by Council Planning Officers to complement the ANEF metric and provide an additional communication and planning tool.
 N-above contours indicate the number of aircraft noise events equal to or greater than a specified noise level expected to occur on an average day.